Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [x] pudding
 - [ ] undefined

-#### Q25.
+#### Q24.
 0 && hi
 - [ ] ReferenceError
 - [ ] True
 - [x] 0
 - [ ] false

-#### Q26.
+#### Q25.
 Which of the following operators can be used to do a short-circuit evaluation?
 - [ ] \++
 - [ ] \--
 - [ ] \==
 - [x] ||

-#### Q27.
+#### Q26.
 Which statement sets the Person constructor as the parent of the Student constructor in the prototype chain?
 - [ ] Student.parent = Person;
 - [x] Student.prototype = new Person();
 - [ ] Student.prototype = Person;
 - [ ] Student.prototype = Person();

-#### Q28.
+#### Q27.
 Why would you include a "use strict" statement in a JavaScript file?
 - [ ] to tell parsers to interpret your JavaScript syntax loosely
 - [x] to tell parsers to enforce all JavaScript syntax rules when processing your code
 - [ ] to instruct the browser to automatically fix any errors it finds in the code
 - [ ] to enable ES6 features in your code

-#### Q29.
+#### Q28.
 Which Variable-defining keyword allows its variable to be accessed (as undefined) before the line that defines it?
 - [ ] all of them
 - [ ] const
 - [x] var
 - [ ] let

-#### Q30.
+#### Q29.
 Which of the following values is not a Boolean false?
 - [ ] Boolean(0)
 - [ ] Boolean("")
 - [ ] Boolean(NaN)
 - [x] Boolean("false")

-#### Q31.
+#### Q30.
 Which of the following is not a keyword in JavaScript?
 - [ ] this
 - [ ] catch
 - [ ] function
 - [x] array

-#### Q32.
-When would you use conditional statement?
-- [ ] When you want to loop through a group of statements.
-- [x] When you want your code to choose between multiple options.
-- [ ] When you want to reuse a set of statements multiple times.
-- [ ] When you want to group data together.

-#### Q33.
+#### Q31.
 Which variable is an implicit parameter for every function in JavaScript?
 - [x] Arguments
 - [ ] args
 - [ ] argsArray
 - [ ] argumentsList

-#### Q34.
-For the following class, how do you get the value of 42 fro ma instance of X?
+#### Q32.
+For the following class, how do you get the value of 42 from an instance of X?
 ```js
 class X {
     get Y() { return 42; }